tobgu/peds/experience_report.md

 The con is that it gives the illusion that it's OK to set both fields.
 It also occupies more space than the empty interface and performs slightly worse.
-Because of the drawbacks described I decided to discard this experiment.
+Because of these drawbacks I decided to discard this experiment.

 ## Set
 I can't believe there's not a built in generic set type in Go 1!
 Sets